TheRealAnonymous008/quartz/content/personal/ideas/Words.md

 * **Typology** - a classification according to a general type.

 * **Ubermensch** - (German) Overman.
 The goal that humanity should set for itself.
 The transvaluation of values from the traditional religious "other-worldly" values to more practical values derived from a love of the world and life experience.
+* **Unheimlich** - (German) Uncanny.
+A feeling that something is not only mysterious but also frightening in a way that feels familiar.

 * **Verdriet** - (Dutch) Sorrow. immense pain or grief.